Norfolk Southern Stock Analysis, Valuation (NYSE:NSC)

 Should you sell NSC stock?

-- Revenue declined at a CAGR of -0.9% over the last 5 years.
+- Sales declined by -0.5% annually over the last 5 years.

-- NSC stock is trading at a PS multiple of 3.8, which is a negative when compared to the Transportation-Rail industry average multiple of 1.4.
+- The company is trading at a price to sales multiple of 4.1, which is higher in comparison to the Transportation-Rail industry average of 1.5, making NSC stock expensive.

 Norfolk Southern Related Company Stock Videos